-There are some exceptions.
 Expenses that do not apply to the out-of-pocket maximum are:

-- · Charges above the allowed amount

-- Charges not covered by the plan

-- The penalty for not requesting prior authorization when needed.
-See Prior Authorization in the Care Management section of this booklet.
+- · Charges above the allowed amount - · Charges not covered by the plan - The penalty for not requesting prior authorization when needed.
+See Prior Authorization in the Care Management section of this booklet. - If you participate in a Health Savings Account (HSA) Drug manufacturer coupons and other forms of costshare assistance, per Internal Revenue Service requirements.